 If your day involves a lot of appointments or time blocking, the hourly format may be ideal.
 If not, you may be better suited to the less structured format.
 Check out a few styles before you pick your planner.

-Most popular planner manufacturers, such as Erin Condren or Happy Planner have more than one format to choose, and of course your local stationary supply store will have a variety of options too.
+Most popular planner manufacturers, such as Erin Condren or The Happy Planner have more than one format to choose from, and of course, your local stationery supply store will have a variety of options too.

 Finding Your Planner Personality

 Before I had my first planner, I figured everything was pretty straightforward.
 You write the things you need to do in there and away you go.
 Then I fell into the void of glam planning, planner stickers and all things bright and shiny.
 Uh oh!

 Planning can be simple and functional, but it can also be fun and fabulous!
 For some, it’s more about creativity and share-worthy layouts.
 I’m somewhere in between.

 I love a few functional stickers mixed with the occasional inspirational quote or pop of colour.